Monday, December 29, 2025

 Months before Billy Graham opened an evangelistic campaign, Cliff Barrows, George Beverly Shea and dozens more would descend on the city, schmooze with clergy and politicians, recruit choir members, anoint ushers, and get everyone excited about the coming of the great man.
 I sat in on some of those advance meetings prior to Billy’s 1967 London crusade.
 By the time the advance team was finished, I was convinced that only Billy’s presence could save millions of Londoners from hell.

-In a sense, John the Baptist was grabbing the hat back every time he got up to speak.
-In the first breath he’d talk about the realm of God and how wonderful it will be when Jesus arrives, and in the second he was condemning influential religious leaders to unquenchable fire.
+John the Baptist's style of telling the good news was to talk about the realm of God and how wonderful it will be when Jesus arrives, and in the second he was condemning influential religious leaders to unquenchable fire.

 As a journalist, I knew several persons who did advance work for politicians.
 Many of them were indeed nicer than the pol they served, and it takes enormous skill to make reporters on deadline feel okay that the boss had little time to waste on them.